starekrow/lockbox/README.md

 properties:

   * The value can be decrypted with multiple, independent passphrases
+  * The value can be updated by anyone with a valid lockbox key.
+Other key-holders will then see the updated value.
-  * A lockbox can be removed *without* decrypting the secret value.
+  * A lockbox can be removed *without* decrypting the value.
-  * A lockbox can only be added by someone who can decrypt the secret.
+  * A lockbox can only be added by a valid key-holder.
+  * A lockbox key cannot be used to learn anything about the other lockbox keys (except their public ID, which is in the clear anyway).

 Like keys, secrets are rendered in an ASCII-safe printable package (in this case, a JSON wrapper around some base-64 strings) with `Export()` and can be